 Joints: Joints and muscles often ache.
 Arthritis may develop.

 Nerves: A limb may feel numb, tingly, or weak, or vision may be impaired.
 Nerves may be damaged.
 People may see double and, without treatment, may become blind.
 The eyes may bulge and be painful because inflammation causes tissues to swell and press on other structures in the orbit.

 Skin: A rash or sores may appear on the skin.

 Kidneys: The kidneys are often affected.
 Kidney function may be slightly or severely impaired.
 Severe kidney damage causes high blood pressure High Blood Pressure and swelling due to fluid retention (edema).
-Life-threatening kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more may occur.
+Life-threatening kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more may occur.
 However, kidney damage can proceed without causing symptoms.

 Diagnosis of Granulomatosis with Polyangiitis

 Granulomatosis with polyangiitis must be diagnosed and treated early to prevent complications, including kidney disorders, lung disorders, and heart attacks.

 Doctors usually suspect the diagnosis of granulomatosis with polyangiitis based on the distinctive pattern of symptoms.
 For example, doctors suspect the diagnosis when people have unexplained respiratory symptoms (including otitis media in adults, which is otherwise unusual) particularly if problems in other organs, especially the kidneys, exist.
 Doctors also suspect the diagnosis in people who have a long history of sinus problems that have not been cured by or only partially cured by antibiotics.